 We want to make your visit to Norwich Theatre as enjoyable and comfortable as possible, so here you can find more information regarding our services and accessibility in all areas of our venues.

-If you have any questions please do not hesitate to contact the Box Office on 01603 630000.
+If you have any questions please do not hesitate to contact Visitor Services on 01603 598500.

 Registered assistance dogs are welcome and can be taken into the auditorium.
 Please mention this when booking and you’ll be offered an aisle seat and told about any special effects that might affect your dog’s comfort.
 Alternatively, guide dogs can be left in the care of front-of-house staff.